 4) Running the Chain fall into the Load

 When handling a chain hoist it is best to be slow and steady.
-It is not uncommon to accidentally run the chain fall into the load which can cause the chain to jam up and run slower or dent the housing, making it that much more important to go slow and steady when using a hand chain hoist in order to prevent it from jamming up or in order to quickly make any corrections when it does jam up.
+It is not uncommon to accidentally run the chain fall into the load which can cause the chain to jam up and run slower or dent the housing, making it that much more important to go slow and steady when using a hand chain hoist to prevent it from jamming up or to quickly make any corrections when it does jam up.

 5) Twisting the Chain

 Twisting the chain causes the chain itself to twist and become jammed inside the gears of the hoist.
-This causes many internal issues, which could lead to the hoist becoming irreparable or a high bill in order to repair it.
+This causes many internal issues, which could lead to the hoist becoming irreparable or a high bill to repair it.

 6) Twisting the Hoist